A few years ago we were going over all of our big bills and cutting costs where we could.

 Since that time we’ve used quite a few mobile companies, and costs have continued to come down.

-I've used several MVNOs recently that operate on the Sprint network, and all of them work well for my needs.
+I’ve used several MVNOs recently that operate on multiple networks, and all of them work well for my needs.
 We get good coverage and call quality, and we really have no complaints.

-So while they're all operating on the Sprint network, choosing a provider in many instances comes down to which ones have the best customer service, the best apps and tools, and the best overall pricing.
+So while they’re all operating on the same networks, choosing a provider in many instances comes down to which ones have the best customer service, the best apps and tools, and the best overall pricing.

 One of the most affordable mobile providers I’ve found, is the one we’ll be looking at today, Ting.